Physical Address

 • The slow rotation means the day side receives sunlight for a long duration while the night side remains in darkness.

-Understanding the extremes of Mercury’s temperature fluctuations highlights the planet’s uniqueness within our solar system.
+The extremes of Mercury’s temperature fluctuations highlights the planet’s uniqueness within our solar system.
 It’s a fascinating example of how different environmental factors combine to create such remarkable conditions on this small yet captivating celestial body.

 5. Little to No Atmosphere